 Buses are an essential service for many people, but are not regulated in the same way as the other services in this leaflet.
 Thanks to Bus Users UK (which campaigns for the rights of bus users) and the Department for Transport for providing the information below.

 Do you have a wheelchair?
 Most buses built since 2000 are wheelchair accessible.
-By law, single deck buses must have a ramp and a suitable wheelchair space by 2016, and larger local buses must have the same by 2017.
+By law, single deck buses must have a ramp and a suitable wheelchair space and larger local buses must have the same.